4 Week Self-Care Calendar

-Following it will help us begin to establish a sustainable self-care routine that will allow us to recharge and maintain our mental fitness.
+It can help us begin to establish a sustainable self-care routine that will allow us to recharge and maintain our mental fitness.

-Self-care often has very little to do with “treating yourself” and a whole lot do with parenting yourself and making choices for your long-term wellness.
+It often has very little to do with “treating yourself” and a whole lot do with parenting yourself and making choices for your long-term wellness.
 It is making the choice to build a life you don’t need to regularly escape from.
 It’s paying attention to your emotions and giving care to them.
 It’s scheduling in time to take care of yourself and treating yourself kindly on the days you can’t.

-It shouldn’t be something we resort to because we are so absolutely exhausted that we need some reprieve from our lives.
+Self-care shouldn’t be something we resort to because we are so absolutely exhausted that we need some reprieve from our lives.
 It shouldn’t be about helping you become productive again.
 It’s an everyday practice, a way you live your life, and this includes how you relate to yourself every moment of the day.
 It is a reminder that you’re more important than productivity.

 Making time for self-care in our schedules can mean the difference between mental fitness and mental ill-health.
 It doesn’t have to be time-consuming or costly.